cis1912/kube-demo/README.md

 $ kubectl run lab-2048 --image=alexwhen/docker-2048 --port=80
 ```

-Now use `kubectl get pods` to see our list of running deployments.
-If the prior command worked, you should see the 2048 deployment!
+Now use `kubectl get pods` to see our list of running pods.
+If the prior command worked, you should see the 2048 pod!

-Now, use `kubectl describe pod lab-2048` to get more detailed information about our deployment.
-Note the events on the deployment - they show you information about what happened while the deployment was spinning up.
+Now, use `kubectl describe pod lab-2048` to get more detailed information about our pod.
+Note the events on the pod - they show you information about what happened while the pod was spinning up.

 ### Kubernetes Actions